How to Make a Snowman: 6 Tips for the Perfect Mr. Frosty

 Do you wanna build a snowman?
-Here’s your guide to creating an insta-worthy Mr. Frosty!
+Here’s your guide to creating one that even Frosty himself would be proud of.

 Know your snow